jklymak/Phy426/docs/Readings/Week02.md

   you choose these paths?
   - if you sketched your dye streaks properly, what do you thinks is conserved between them?
-  - Assuming there is no friction, what forces are in the fluid that acto to change the flow speed?
+  - Assuming there is no friction, what forces are in the fluid that act to change the flow speed?

 ## Q3:  Flow around a cylinder